ComponentsHyperlink Treatment

 Interpunct vs underline

-An interpunct (·) sits to the right of every character in the linked run — the CJK emphasis-mark (방점) convention, reused as the hyperlink affordance.
-It rides alongside the column without crossing into the next line.
+A dot (∙) sits to the right of each character in the linked run · one per character, centred · the CJK emphasis-mark convention.
+It marks the run without crossing into the neighbouring line.

 tsx